-Wikipedia says "Gratin (French pronunciation: [ɡʁatɛ̃]) is a widespread culinary technique in which an ingredient is topped with a browned crust, often using breadcrumbs, grated cheese, egg and/or butter.
+When you check Wikipedia for what a gratin is, it says "Gratin (French pronunciation: [ɡʁatɛ̃]) is a widespread culinary technique in which an ingredient is topped with a browned crust, often using breadcrumbs, grated cheese, egg and/or butter.
 Gratin originated in French cuisine and is usually prepared in a shallow dish of some kind.
 A gratin is baked or cooked under an overhead grill or broiler to form a golden crust on top and is traditionally served in its baking dish."
 So now you know!

-Chose colourful seasonal vegetables, which do not have a high water content.
+When making the vegetable au gratin, chose colourful seasonal vegetables, which do not have a high water content.
 So no zucchini, cucumber, tomatoes and the like.
-I have taken firm bell peppers, fresh cauliflower, beans, broccoli, green peas, carrots and potato.
+I have taken firm bell peppers, fresh cauliflower (lots of it), beans, broccoli, fresh green peas, carrots and potato.
 The pineapple is optional, but does give a interesting flavour to the gratin.

 The crust is made with a thick coating of homemade breadcrumbs, and the cheese sprinkled on top, to give a thick crust with lesser cheese than if the breadcrumbs were not used.

 I added just a little seasoning to the breadcrumbs.
 Ah!
 That aroma of nutmeg and basil and oregano and cheese!

 Other Easy Bake Recipes from this Blog:

 Vegetable au gratin – Baked vegetables in a thick creamy sauce

 For the Au gratin

 - 2 cups Cauliflower florets